 You won’t find a single traffic light here and that’s exactly how the people of Lanai like it.
 Only nine miles from Maui yet a world away, Lanai can feel like two places.
-The first is found in luxurious resorts where visitors can indulge in world-class amenities and championship-level golf at the Manele Golf Course and Koele Golf Course.
+The first is found in luxurious resorts where visitors can indulge in world-class amenities and championship-level golf at the Manele Golf Course.
 The other is found bouncing along the island’s rugged back-roads in a 4-wheel drive exploring off the beaten path treasures like Keahiakawelo (Garden of the Gods) and Polihua Beach.
 In fact, only 30 miles of Lanai’s roads are paved.

 The smallest inhabited island in Hawaii, Lanai offers big enticements to its visitors.
 From the stunning views atop the pine-lined Munro Trail to watching the acrobatic spinner dolphins from romantic Hulopoe Bay, Lanai is a special place where you’re sure to find serenity, adventure and intimacy.
 If you want to get away from it all, get away to Lanai.